 All can be performed onshore as well as offshore.

 PDA / PDM Pile Driving Monitoring

-Foundation piles have been installed well.
-Always!
-That implies measuring during driving PDM or PDA (Pile Driving Monitoring or Pile Driving Analysis) to check the installation records like pile stresses, blow counts and hammer performance.
-Both for impact hammers as vibratory hammers (VDM, Vibratory Hammer Monitoring VDA Vibratory Hammer Analysis).
+Foundation piles have been installed well since… well, Always!
+That implies Quality Assurance requires measuring during driving PDM or PDA (Pile Driving Monitoring or Pile Driving Analysis) to check the installation process e.g. pile stresses, blow counts and hammer performance.
+Both for impact hammers as vibratory hammers (VDM, Vibratory Driving Monitoring VDA Vibratory Driving Analysis).